 How to Plan Stress-Free Family Photos on Your Wedding Day

-This part of the day can be the most stressful since we are trying to coordinate with so many people.
+Family photos are such an important part of your wedding day because these are the people that made you who you are and both of your families are all in one place.
+This part of the day can be the most overwhelming since we are trying to coordinate with so many people.
 Some people are bound to run late or forget where they’re supposed to go.
 Having clear communication with all these special people is crucial.
 Let them know where & when they should meet for photos, so everyone is ready to go.

+3. Have clear communication with your special people.
+Let them know where & when they should meet for photos.
+You might need to remind them a few times!

 Family photos BEFORE your Ceremony